ProjectCodeKw/OperatingSystems-Project/README.md

 ## To run the website interface on your local machine do the following steps:

-1. Download the following libraries in your VS code terminal: run the following commands:
+1. Download the following libraries in your VS code terminal, run the following commands:

    `pip install streamlit`